PrintSpool/PrintSpool/HACKING.md

 ##  Publishing the Tegh UI

-1. run `yarn start` and once the server is started run `yarn watch` in a second tab
+1. run `yarn watch` and once the dev server is started run `yarn start` in a second tab
 2. verify that the UI works as expected in Beaker and Firefox
 3. Publish the dat archive from Beaker
 4. verify that dat://tegh.io has been updated